seb45tian/nbody/README.md

 Installation:
 ------
 Use the provided Makefile to compile the code.
-Testes on Linux and Max OSX 10.9.5.
+Tested on Linux and Max OSX 10.9.5.
 Boost and GL/GLUT,OpenGL libraries required.

 Usage: